Supervised segmentation of NO2 plumes from individual ships using TROPOMI satellite data: Results

-Figure \ref{proxy} provides the results of the comparison between $\text{NO}_\text{2}$ values estimated for a given ship on a given day using the results of the classification models and the theoretically derived emission proxy.
-The results show that the XGBoost classifier outperforms all studied models, while the performance quality of the other models cannot be clearly differentiated.
-The highest contrast between the scores of the performance metrics and the correlation with the emission proxy can be noted for the $\text{NO}_\text{2}$ thresholding benchmark model.
+The highest contrast between the scores of the performance metrics and the correlation with the emission proxy can be noted for the $\text{NO}_\text{2}$ threshold benchmark model.
 This is due to the fact that the ship plumes composed out of one pixel in our dataset were not labeled as plumes.
 The substantially high correlation with the emission proxy suggests that the single-pixel plumes were, nevertheless, identified by the method correctly.
 An illustration of such an example is provided in Figure \ref{no2_is_better}.

-From Figure \ref{proxy}, we can also see that the number of plumes identified by the studied models is often higher than the number of plumes labeled.
-These "false positives" might suggest that the best machine learning set-ups are able to do a better ship-plume segmentation than the human labeler.
-An example of a case where XGBoost classifier identifies a plume better than the human labeler can be found in Figure \ref{xgb_is_better}.